-Our Volunteer Annual Appreciation Dinner was held in February, with nearly 250 volunteers and guests attending.
-Volunteers enjoyed a lovely dinner, and those with one, five, ten, fifteen and twenty years of service were recognized.
-A wonderful time was had by all.
+Our Volunteer Annual Appreciation Dinner is typically held in February, with nearly 250 volunteers and guests attending, pre-Covid.
+Volunteers enjoy a lovely dinner, and those with one, five, ten, fifteen and twenty years of service are recognized.
+A wonderful time is had by all.

 A small group of volunteers has been setting up the Dinner/Auctions for the past several years and the group would like to see some new faces to begin carrying this load.

 Volunteers put in extra hours about once each quarter ...several consecutive hours the day before and the day of the event.
 If interested, please contact one of our Volunteer Coordinators.

 We send announcements to Church Bulletins about our needs for volunteers.
 If your church would like to be notified as well, ContactUs, put Church Bulletin in the subject line, and mention that you would like to receive the notices by email.

 SVDP is an all-volunteer non-profit helping the poor and needy.
 Our volunteers come from all walks of life and religious affiliations.
 Consider volunteering today!

 Our Volunteer Coordinators

 Our coordinators have a big job, actually two jobs.
 They need to be constantly sourcing and placing volunteers and also reaching out to the community to create relationships that will benefit SVDP over time.
 Most often the coordinators are the first contact many people have with us, so it’s critical that they present us in the most positive light.
 Potential volunteers carry lots of impressions back into the community that can effect future recruiting.